TomNiesse/volumio-plugins-sources/README.md

 # What's this?

 This fork of the volumio sources adds a plugin that displays music info on a HD44780 20x4 LCD screen (using I2C).
-The plugin displays the currently playing music (webradio or local music have been tested so far).
+The plugin displays the currently playing music (webradio and local music have been tested so far).
 The displayed text will scroll by default, like in a car radio, but this can be turned off.

 # How to install the plugin